-MOMI is a grassroots effort to improve treatment access and care for individuals impacted by severe psychiatric conditions.
+MOMI is a grassroots effort to improve treatment access and care for individuals impacted by SMI and their families.

-MOMI founder Jerri Clark wrote a fresh idea about where to start fixing the system that was published in the Seattle Times July 1, 2023.
-Click below to read, and please share with changemakers and visionaries!
+MOMI founder Jerri Clark wrote about where to start fixing the system, published in the Seattle Times July 1, 2023.
+Change is needed now more than ever as federal funding cuts threaten to make a bad system worse.

 "In disbelief, I watched my son’s world tilt away from a bright future punctuated by academic accolades and toward incarcerations, suicide attempts and hospitalizations in locked wards that didn’t make him better."

 Poor access to medically necessary, involuntary services was a barrier to appropriate treatment for Calvin.
-MOMI is now a member of Commitment to Change, a work group reviewing treatment access laws in Oregon.
+MOMI participated on Oregon's Commitment to Change work group that made recommendations to the state's Chief Justice.

 From a June 22, 2023, KOIN 6 report: